ThalesCarl/thalescarl/README.md

 # About me

 🔭 A mechanical engineer who loves programming, robotics and fluid simulations.
-Experience with C++ and Python programming languages, focused mainly on numerical analysis
+Experience with C++ and Python programming languages, focused mainly on numerical analysis.
+Now, learning Rust as well.

-🌱 I’m currently learning graphics and backend development.
+🌱 I’m currently studying computer graphics and numerical development.

 # Contact